dojyorin/deno_simple_utility/README.md

 # Details
 Pack frequently used binary, text and WebAPI processing into one function.

-For example, provide BASE64, Deflate, WebCrypto, WebWorker and `fetch` in easier-to-use format.
+For example provide BASE64, Deflate, WebCrypto, WebWorker and Fetch in easier-to-use format.

 ### Minipack
 "Minipack" is file archive format unique to this module.